rahulkr7370/rahul10-pu.github.io/_posts/2017-03-11-Machine-learning-key-terms-explained.md

-As I have started learning about **MACHINE LEARNING**,I gathered some key terms of ML with future iterations likely to include:
+As I have started learning about **MACHINE LEARNING**, I gathered some key terms of ML with future iterations likely to include:

 * Deep Learning
 * Natural Language Processing